Yuu Watase: Early career and methods

+Watase was born on March 5, 1970, in Kishiwada, Osaka.

 Watase developed an interest in drawing manga at a young age.
 However, Watase did not receive any formal training until after high school when she went to a private art school.
 There she was taught how to draw manga, but because her first short story, "Pajama de Ojama", had already debuted, Watase quit in the middle of it.

 Watase prefers to work with more traditional methods, because she believes the traditional methods have more feelings.
 Despite finding new media jarring, Watase has expressed a desire to work with new media as well.
-While Watase mostly works with colored inks and markers, she has used digital programs such as Photoshop to enhance traditional work.
+While Watase mostly works with colored inks and markers, she has used digital programs such as Adobe Photoshop to enhance traditional work.

 Issues in career

 In a 2014 blog post, Watase detailed some of the issues that she faced as a manga artist.
 A former editor for Arata: The Legend continuously asked Watase to redraw scenes that he did not like or understand.
 Watase was doing redraws all day and pulling late nights just to meet the next morning's deadlines.
 Because of the constant cycle, Watase began to lose interest in working on the manga for the fans or even the story.
 She was simply working to try and get it approved for the weekly publication.